awsdocs/amazon-route53-docs/doc_source/routing-to-beanstalk-environment.md

 **Value**
 Enter the domain name of the environment that you want to route traffic to\.
 This is the value that you get when you perform the procedure in the topic [Getting the Domain Name for Your Elastic Beanstalk Environment](#routing-to-beanstalk-environment-get-domain-name)\.
 **Routing Policy**
-Accept the default value, **Simple**\.
+Choose the applicable routing policy\.
+For more information, see [Choosing a Routing Policy](routing-policy.md)\.

 1. Choose **Create**\.

-   Changes generally propagate to all Route 53 servers within 60 seconds\.
+   Changes generally propagate to all Route 53 servers within 60 seconds\. <a name="routing-to-beanstalk-environment-create-alias-procedure"></a>

 **To create an Amazon Route 53 alias record to route traffic to an Elastic Beanstalk environment**